 Save Money on Food by choosing the right options

 There are a number of food options in Goa.
 You can save money on food by avoiding too many alcoholic drinks and eating local food.
 Food will cost around 500 INR per day.

 Other than all the things that I have mentioned above, you might also want to spend on other things, for example – shopping.
 Goa is a haven for shopaholics.
 The street-side markets and beach markets are an absolute delight and are easy on the pocket if you can bargain well.

 I am assuming the miscellaneous costs to be 2000 INR per person.
 Although, this is another place where you can cut down costs.

-Places & Things to do in Goa for Free
+7 Places & Things to do in Goa that are absolutely FREE

 While parties and casinos in Goa can be a costly affair, there are some things that you can enjoy for free.
 Here are the top 7 places to see and things to do in Goa that won’t cost a dime:

 - Chill at the beaches – There is no entry to any of the beaches in Goa.
 Go beach hopping and enjoy the sun and the sand at zero cost.
 Although if you wish to rent out a sunbed that would cost somewhere around 100-300 INR per bed per hour.

 - Explore Goa’s cultural heritage – Goa is a wonderful spot for photographers, and I am not even talking about beaches here.
 Go explore old Goa and Panjim to explore the rich cultural heritage.

 - Pay your respects at Goa’s Temples & Churches – There are any significant churches and temples in Goa.
 You can visit them for free.
 If like me you love architecture, you will absolutely love it.